FireEye and Cisco Umbrella Integration Overview

 At this point, your FireEye appliance is set to send the selected Event Types to Umbrella.
 Next, you'll want to know how to see this information in your Umbrella dashboard and set a policy to block against this traffic.

-At this point it's a good idea to test your connectivity to You can ensure that everything is set up properly.
+At this point, it's a good idea to test your connectivity and ensure that everything is set up properly.

 - Click Test Fire with "Domain-match" selected from the dropdown: